Candlestick Pattern

 Evening Star

-The evening star is a three-candle bearish reversal pattern with a bullish candle, a small-bodied star, and a bearish candle, signaling a market top.
+The Evening Star is a three-candle bearish reversal pattern forming at uptrend tops — a large bullish candle, a small indecision candle, and a large bearish confirmation candle.

 Buy Now - ₹6,599 for Lifetime Buy Now - $159 for Lifetime